kiosk-exchange/kiosk/README.md

 ## Quick Start

-The first market we're building on top of Kiosk is a secondary market for [ENS](https://ens.domains/) domains.
+As a proof of concept, we're building a secondary market for [ENS](https://ens.domains/) domains on top of Kiosk.
 It's currently a work in progress.

-Get started by testing locally with [TestRPC](https://github.com/ethereumjs/testrpc).
+Try it out by testing locally with [TestRPC](https://github.com/ethereumjs/testrpc).

 Install project dependencies.